tkrajcar/github-notify-mush/README.md

     in another window, run `ruby test.rb` (edit `test.rb` if you change ports or for some reason aren't running it on localhost first!)
 If everything is working, the bot should log in and @cemit a few sample commit notices.
 If you don't see this, check the window you ran `rackup` in and look for exceptions, check your MUSH log files to see if it tried to connect, etc.
-9. Deploy the Sinatra application to whatever webserver you want to use it on (this runs especially well on [Heroku](http://www.heroku.com/)), run `test.rb` against the 'live' URL to make sure it works, and then log into Github, go to the repository you want to report commits to, go to 'Admin', go to 'Service Hooks', select 'Post-Receive URLs', and add your live URL.
+9. Deploy the Sinatra application to whatever webserver you want to use it on, run `test.rb` against the 'live' URL to make sure it works, and then log into Github, go to the repository you want to report commits to, go to 'Admin', go to 'Service Hooks', select 'Post-Receive URLs', and add your live URL.
+Hit 'Test Hook' and you should get notified!
     You can have multiple repositories hitting the same URL - the bot reports the repository name as part of its process.

+## Deploying on Heroku
+This app works just fine on Heroku (that's where I run it).
+Since Heroku doesn't support non-Gitted files, you can't use config.rb, but the code looks for Heroku environment variables if present and uses those instead.

+So, run this:
+`heroku config:add GITHUB_NOTIFY_HOST=mymush.com GITHUB_NOTIFY_PORT=4201 GITHUB_NOTIFY_CONNECT_STRING="ch Github mypass" GITHUB_NOTIFY_CHANNEL=Git`

+Then check with `heroku config` and make sure everything's set.

 ## Support
 I'm Eratl @ `M*U*S*H` and can be reached by email as well, and will be happy to help as time and energy allows if you have issues.